Katrin Adt

 Katrin Adt (born 8 May 1972) is a German business executive who is the CEO of Automobile Dacia.
-She has served as the head of the newly created division Mercedes-Benz Cars Own Retail Europe (cars and vans) at Mercedes-Benz Group since July 2019 and previously CEO of the Smart car division from 2018 to 2020.
+She has served as the head of the newly created division Mercedes-Benz Cars Own Retail Europe (cars and vans) at Mercedes-Benz Group from July 2019 to May 2023 and previously CEO of the Smart car division from 2018 to 2020.

 On September 1, 2025, she was appointed CEO of the Dacia Brand, and member of the Leadership team of Renault Group.

 Early life and education

 Adt was born in 1972 as the daughter of diplomat Harro Adt.
 She grew up in Afghanistan, India, Switzerland, the Central African Republic and France.
 After graduating in 1991, she studied law in Göttingen and Coimbra.
 She completed her legal traineeship at the Higher Regional Court in Celle as well as in Frankfurt and Brussels.